This article originally appeared on VICE Netherlands.

 Dutch sex workers were allowed to go back to work at the start of July, after four months off the job.
-Many had been eagerly awaiting the day, It was a happy day for the local sex worker community, as many struggled to pay rent and bills during the closure of Amsterdam’s famous red light district, known locally as De Wallen.
+It was a happy day for the local sex worker community, as many struggled to pay rent and bills during the closure of Amsterdam’s famous red light district, known locally as De Wallen.

 During the first few months of the pandemic, sex workers who rent windows qualified for government aid.
 But escorts and others working in sex clubs missed out, meaning a large portion of sex workers in Amsterdam haven’t seen a pay cheque in months.
 It’s because they work under the Netherlands’ so-called "opt-in" regulation, which means workers aren’t considered freelance or employed with benefits, but do pay taxes.
 For them, the reopening of De Wallen signifies some light at the end of a very long tunnel.

 "I screamed with joy when I heard we could go back to work,” said Foxxy, sex worker and spokesperson for Amsterdam's sex worker advocacy organisation, PROUD, who worked in the red light district for years, but now sees customers in her own home.

 Despite the excitement, De Wallen – which is normally swarming with tourists this time of year – isn't busy yet.
 "We were allowed to go back to work with a week's notice, which was unexpected," said Foxxy.
 "Lots of sex workers needed time to prepare: they wanted to get their hair and nails done, they didn’t have a room lined up to work from."

 Most will have to wait for their customer base to slowly make their way back – but not all.
 “For some women, that first night was the most lucrative night they’ve ever had,” said Foxxy.
 “Only a few windows were open, so any customer who showed up went to see those workers.”